 Depression and anxiety are also on the rise, and while these conditions are libido-killers in themselves, the medications used to treat them have the common side effect of causing sexual dysfunction.

-How To Get Your Sex Drive Back: Ten Nutrition Tips
+How to Get Your Sex Drive Back: 10 Nutrition Tips

-I have a few tips for those suffering from lack of libido–or maybe it’s your partner whose sex drive doesn’t match yours.
-I’m going to start with the DON’Ts, and move on to the DOs:
+I have a few tips for those suffering from low libido, or maybe, it’s your partner whose sex drive doesn’t match yours.
+I’m going to start with the DON’Ts and move on to the DOs:

-1. Ditch endocrine-disrupting plastics.
-Don’t drink out of plastic containers or microwave stuff in plastic (or heaven forbid, Styrofoam).
+Don’t drink out of plastic containers or microwave stuff in plastic (or heaven forbid, styrofoam).

-2. Don’t drink tap water–avoid fluoride and chlorine.
 Get a carbon filter on the whole water system in your home.
 Get a reverse osmosis filtration system, at a minimum.
-Best of all is if you have R.O. water, and a water ionizer.
+Best of all is to have R.O. water and a water ionizer.

-3. Don’t eat soy!
-Most soy in the U.S. is genetically modified, but worse, processed soy products mimic estrogen in the body and disrupts normal hormone function.
-Don’t use soy milk or any other processed soy products—occasionally, small amounts of organic miso, edamame, tofu, nama shoyu or Bragg’s, are okay.
+Most soy in the U.S. is genetically modified, but worse, processed soy products mimic estrogen in the body and disrupt the normal hormone function.
+Don’t use soy milk or any other processed soy products—occasionally, small amounts of organic miso, edamame, tofu, nama shoyu, or Bragg’s are okay.

-And read your labels!
-There is soy protein isolate and soy lecithin and a dozen other processed soy fractions in everything boxed, everything canned, everything manufactured by humans these days, including almost all BREAD products.
-It all adds up, so cut it OUT of your diet.
+And, read your labels!
+There are soy protein isolate and soy lecithin and a dozen other processed soy fractions in everything boxed, everything canned, and everything manufactured by humans these days, including almost all bread products.
+It all adds up, so cut it out of your diet.